deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 "And how am I supposed to explain this breach of client confidentiality to the board?"

 The unmarked one with the surly attitude spoke again.
 "The 'client' is responsible for the destruction of a city on Earth, and we're fookin' angry about that."
 He snarled.
 It really was incredible how this being's anger seemed to directly bypass every refined Corti mental trick and intimidate the lingering animal part.
-"D'you think that explanation might work?”
+"D'you think that explanation might work?"

-"Given your... unexpected and alarming apparent ability to operate away from your homeworld despite the existence of a supposedly impenetrable barrier, I'm sure that this information will have... some effect, yes."
+"Given your...unexpected and alarming apparent ability to operate away from your homeworld despite the existence of a supposedly impenetrable barrier, I'm sure that this information will have...some effect, yes."
 Nmrb agreed, finding it quite hard to retain his composure under the human's oh-so-carnivorous glare.

-"Good.”
+"Good."
 ___
 **Date Point: 4y 3m AV**